Expert Tips on Driving in Sand

 I will mention the usual types of recovery from sand briefly as hopefully we will prepare a more specific recovery article at a later time.
 Meanwhile work on the basic themes as follows:

-4. IF you were prepared for driving on sand, you may have sand ladders but for best results you need to get them well under the wheels regardless of the direction you intend to recover.
+If you were prepared for driving on sand, you may have sand ladders (aka recovery boards) but for best results you need to get them well under the wheels regardless of the direction you intend to recover.
 There are a number of ways of doing this without the need for too much digging.
 First is if you have a suitable “Air Bag Lift.”
 Second is if you have a suitable accessory bridal and hook strop that fits a high lift jack.
 There are techniques for using these bits of kit, which we will add in a later recovery article.

 Here the guys are working on the principle that if it went in forwards it is better to extract backwards.
 They are clearing the wheels.
 As mentioned earlier, it is best to wear gloves to protect your hands from blisters.
 They didn’t and found out the hard way.
 This is deep in the Sahara Desert – 55C – The sand runs like water.